Tánaiste plays down Cabinet’s ‘surprise’ at severity of impact of no-deal Brexit

 “I think the strengthening of sterling was more about a no-deal Brexit now being marginally less likely than it was before the votes in Westminster over the last 24 hours but I’m always slow to comment on the politics of Westminster.”

-Mr Coveney said he still believed British PM Boris Johnson would travel to Dublin next Monday to meet Taoiseach Leo Varadkar.
+Mr Coveney said he still believed British prime minister Boris Johnson would travel to Dublin next Monday to meet Taoiseach Leo Varadkar.

 “I have no reason to believe that that won’t happen,” he said.